-- A continuing care contract is a financial investment and that investment may be at risk; - The provider's ability to meet its contractual obligations under such contract depends on its financial performance; - You should consult with an attorney or other professional experienced in matters relating to investments in continuing care facilities before you sign a contract for continuing care; and
+- A continuing care contract is a financial investment and that investment may be at risk; - The provider's ability to meet its contractual obligations under such contract depends on its financial performance; - You should consult with an attorney or other professional experienced in matters relating to investments in continuing care facilities before you sign a contract for continuing care; and - The Department of Social Services does not guarantee the security of your investment.

-I acknowledge that I have read the above statement, the Disclosure Statement, and the Continuing
+I acknowledge that I have read the above statement, the Disclosure Statement, and the Continuing Care (Membership) Agreement.